Nitish2773/React-Third-Party-Packages-Cheat-Sheet/README.md

+Here is the complete cheat sheet with all the images included:

 # Third-Party Packages Cheat Sheet

 This cheat sheet provides a quick reference for using third-party packages in React applications.
 It covers the advantages, selection criteria, and examples of popular third-party packages such as `react-player`, `recharts`, `react-chrono`, `react-slick`, and `reactjs-popup`.